BerkeleyAutomation/siemens_challenge/simulator_instructions.md

 ```
 name="use_laser_odom" value="true"
 ```
 in your launch file and make sure your environment is surrounded by obscures.
+In our case, building environments with walls is more ideal.

 ### Importing object models